geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 You just can write 10 kernels or people already write it for you on the board.

 ##### **Geohot** [[00:14:37](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=877)]
-Yeah, well, let's get those 10 kernels handwritten and show that TinyGrid can get performance
+Yeah, well, let's get those 10 kernels handwritten and show that TinyGrad can get performance

 ##### **Geohot** [[00:14:41](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=881)]
 like that.